statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "O4HT7jtTdZIv"}

-We now merge the datasets, and see too that we only include transcripts that are measured in all the carcinomas with an count larger than 0.
-Further we scale the measurements so that every gene expression value is scaled between 0 and 1, using sk-learns [MinMaxScaler()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).
+We now merge the datasets, and ensure that we only include transcripts that are measured in all samples with counts greater than zero.
+Further we scale the measurements so that every gene expression value is scaled between 0 and 1 using scikit-learn's MinMaxScaler.

 ```{code-cell} ipython3
 :id: nTGtXhUgdZIw